dots-platform/skrecovery-app/core-modules/skrecovery/README.md

 cargo build
 ```

-### 1. Start the nodes
+### 1. Setup Nodes
+#### 1.1 Server Configuration
+First configure the server nodes in `server_conf.yml`.
+Any number of servers can be added.
+The default configuration runs with three servers; the first `N-1` servers are always MPC servers, and the last server is always the beaver triple server.

+#### 1.2 Client Configuration
+In line 93 of `client/main.rs` add the addresses of all the servers in `server_conf.yml` to the `node_addrs` list.

+#### 1.3 Start Nodes

-Run the following commands in one terminal.
+Run the following command in one terminal.
 ```bash
 ./start_servers.sh
 ```
-This starts the MPC nodes and a beaver triple server (which has the highest client ID).

 ### 2. Start the client server
 Start the client in another terminal.